 Colour psychology in UI design

 Colour psychology plays a significant role in visual consistency and branding in UI design.
 Ensuring a consistent colour scheme across various screens contributes to a coherent look and feel that can improve user recognition and engagement.
-A consistent colour scheme that aligns with the brand's identityhelps familiarity and reinforces brand recall.
+A consistent colour scheme that aligns with the brand's identity helps familiarity and reinforces brand recall.

 The 60-30-10 rule is present in the Hello Fresh iOS UI.
 Source: Mobbin (Hello Fresh)